cubexgani/regression-calculator/README.md

 ## Getting started
 - Requires golang (obviously).
 - `git clone` this repository.
 - Go to the directory where the repository is cloned and `go run .`.
-Didn't try out `go build .` yet so just run the project like this.
+Didn't learn much about building stuff yet so just run the project like this.

 ## Goals
-- Get this augmented matrix thing working
-- Solve some system of equations
 - Go outside for a walk
 - Input x and y values
 - Get the curve equation